Edward-Khaymanov/GOBA/README.md

 # GOBA

 A multiplayer game similar to dota 2 or warcraft 3 custom games.
-Currently in demo state.
+Currently in Pre–Alpha stage.

 ## Tech Stack